 Obtaining a Lawful Permanent Residence in the United States is definitely a life-changing achievement that can improve your professional or personal everyday life.
 Data confirm that millions of people aspire to hold a Green Card in their hands, and only a limited percentage of them accomplish that dream.

 Undeniably, Consular Process may be a complex challenge to face without professional and experienced help.
-Therefore, we kindly invite you to contact the PassRight team and evaluate your profile for free.
+Therefore, we kindly invite you to contact the PassRight team.
 We can help you to plan and gather the necessary documents and explain to you how to prepare the strongest application possible.

 How long is Consular Processing taking?Consular Processing takes between 5 to 13 months on average, depending on your application category and your specific case.
 Please note that many U.S. Consulate experience significant delays in visa processing due to COVID-19 backlogs.

 How much does Consular Process cost?Consular processing fees vary depending on the category of your application (family-based, employment-based, or other).
 For family-based Green Cards, the average total is $860.
 For employment-based Green Cards, the fees are slightly higher, with an average total of $1,045.
 Consider that you will have extra expenses, such as medical examination or police certificates if needed.

 How can I check the status of my application?You can consult the USCIS website to check updates on your Green Card application, by entering your case number.
 Once the application is handled by the Consulate or the Embassy, you can check your case status on the Consular Electronic Application Center website.